prokoudine/ardour-tutorial/content/saving-sessions/saving-a-snapshot/index.en.md

 weight = 2
 +++

-A _snapshot_ is a representation of the current state of a session at some point in time.
-In a nutshell, it's like versioning your project by giving every version a meaningful name.
+A _snapshot_ is a representation of the current state of a session.
+In a nutshell, it's like versioning your project by giving every version a meaningful, descriptive name.
+Even though it's not really exposed to users, every session always has at least one snapshot which is whatever you have there at the moment.

 Let's say you recorded a song in your home studio and you are trying different arrangements to see which one works best.
 Instead of creating multiple sessions